Why do research as an undergraduate? It’s a great experience!!

 - you’ll gain insights into how science is done and have the opportunity to contribute to the body of scientific knowledge

-- you’ll be better prepared for future career opportunities—a research experience is essential if you plan to go to graduate school or an MD-PhD program; it can help you obtain a position as a technician; it will make you a better teacher
+- you’ll be better prepared for opportunities after Williams—a research experience is essential if you plan to go to graduate school or an MD-PhD program; it can help you obtain a position as a technician; it will make you a better teacher

 Williams students have many opportunities to carry out independent investigative research projects with Williams Biology faculty during the academic year for course credit or during the summer.

-Many upper-level courses also offer the opportunity to be involved in an investigative lab experience, either through independent projects or a group project, as part of the course’s lab program.
+Additionally, many upper-level courses also offer students the opportunity to be involved in an investigative lab experience, either through independent projects or a group project, as part of the course’s lab program.